-1. Enter MENU, then GENERAL SETTINGS and press at until r

-until reaching the master-slave settings.

-- 2. Specify the unit as master with touch area MASTER.
-A warning requester will appear which has to be acknowledged with OK, otherwise the change will be reverted. - 3.
+- 1. Enter MENU then GENERAL SETTINGS and press until reaching the master-slave settings. - 2.
+Specify the unit as master with touch area .
+A warning requester will appear which has to be MASTER acknowledged with OK, otherwise the change will be reverted. - 3.
 Accept the settings with the touch area and return to the main page.

-Step 3: Initializing the master
+► Step 3: Initializing the master